phpspec/prophecy/CONTRIBUTING.md

 ------------

 Prophecy is an open source, community-driven project.
-If you'd like to contribute, feel free to do this, but remember to follow this few simple rules:
+If you'd like to contribute, feel free to do this, but remember to follow these few simple rules:

 - Make your feature addition or bug fix,
 - Add either specs or examples for any changes you're making (bugfixes or additions)